mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/data-structure.md

 ---
 title: DataStructure class
+description: Contains the functionality to support the semantics of a RPG Data Structure with a memory layout.

 ---

 Contains the functionality to support the semantics of a RPG Data Structure with a memory layout.